ace2884/3-2-needs/bcc.md

 5. Decentralized autonomous organizations (DAOs): It is a decentralized organization that works in a democratic and decentralized fashion.
 DAO relies on smart contracts for decision-making or decentralized voting systems within the organization.

+### Type of Ethereum Accounts

+•	**Externally owned account (EOA):** Externally owned accounts are controlled by private keys.
+Each EOA has a public-private key pair.
+The users can send messages by creating and signing transactions.

+•	**Contract Account:** Contract accounts are controlled by contract codes.
+These codes are stored with the account.
+Each contract account has an ether balance associated with it.
+The contract code of these accounts gets activated every time a transaction from an EOA or a message from another contract is received by it.
+When the contract code activates, it allows to read/write the message to the local storage, send messages and create contracts.

+### Real-World Applications of Ethereum
+1. Voting
+2. Agreement
+3. Banking system
+4. Shipping
+5. Crowdfunding
+6. Domain names

 ## Smart Contracts in Blockchain